-In preparing the defense of a Tennessee Vehicular Homicide case, you should consider that the case is, in effect, a play with a cast of characters, a set, and a script, albeit ad libbed.
+In preparing the defense of a Tennessee Vehicular Homicide case, you should consider that the case is, in effect, a play with a cast of characters, a set, and a script, albeit ad-libbed.
 The principal conflict is easily seen between the driver and the victim's surviving loved ones.

 In our society, death is usually structured and brings a commemoration of loss and mourning.
-When death comes by disease or old age, a family can begin to prepare for the eventual loss; they can take comfort in having the time to contemplate their loved ones life and be able to slowly come to terms of the upcoming loss.
-In a vehicular homicide case the loss is immediate with no time to prepare.
+When death comes by disease or old age, a family can begin to prepare for the eventual loss; they can take comfort in having the time to contemplate their loved one's life and be able to slowly come to terms of the upcoming loss.
+In a vehicular homicide case, the loss is immediate with no time to prepare.

 Cast of Characters

 The family of the victim will be a major player in the trial, plea bargaining discussions, and the outcome of the case.
 In dealing with the family I have a few suggestions.
 First, the attorney should reach out to the family of the decedent to try to comfort the family, have a meaningful, realistic dialogue with them, and provide information such as insurance coverage.
 Second, the attorney should always be cognizant of the family in early pre-trial proceedings such as Motions for Bond Reduction, Preliminary Hearings, and Motion Hearings.
 Third, keep in mind the decedent's families reactions will be highly publicized.
-I would suggest monitoring the family's public activities in regards to the case.
+I would suggest monitoring the family's public activities in regard to the case.
 The internet is a useful tool when it comes to this.
 One suggestion is to set up a Google Alert with the name of the decedent or several other key terms to monitor the Internet activity of the decedent's families.
 Additionally, some newspapers have online forum discussions about cases.
 For example here, the Nashville Tennessean will post a story and allow public comments to be made.
 It is very informative to monitor those comments to gauge the family and the feelings of the general public.
 Also note, social media sites such as Facebook, MySpace, and Twitter are easy ways for families of decedents to keep the public eye on the case and should be monitored accordingly as allowed by current law.

 A vehicular homicide case is always a media event; there will be press and television coverage of the event.
 Vehicular homicide cases draw the media to all aspects of the case and those involved.
 The survivors are interviewed, the defendants' families are analyzed, and the attorneys are closely scrutinized.
 The more media attention there is the less likely you are to achieve a good pre-trial disposition.
 While you cannot ignore the media, you can moderate the negative impact of coverage.
 The best thing the media can do for you is scrutinize the conduct of the case and publicize the issues.
 Be guarded about conducting interviews on the case.
-It is important for the public to see you in the courtroom rather than doing interviews in the various settings.
+It is important for the public to see you in the courtroom rather than doing interviews in various settings.
 One key practice point is to obtain any television reports or videos of the accident, including all outtakes and footage not shown if possible.

-The District Attorney in a vehicular homicide case is in a no win situation, they are caught in the middle of the media and the survivors.
+The District Attorney in a vehicular homicide case is in a no-win situation, they are caught in the middle of the media and the survivors.
 The survivors and or the decedent's families have the greatest access to media and also have immediate contact with the prosecutor.
-In some cases the media attention to the survivors or families will drive the case or plea bargaining discussions more than the facts of the case.
+In some cases, the media attention to the survivors or families will drive the case or plea bargaining discussions more than the facts of the case.
 Remember to focus on the weaknesses of the case in your discussion and under no circumstances bow to the pressures of the media and survivors or the decedent's family in your interactions with the Court.

 T.C.A.
 Section 39-213 sets forth the elements, or script, that must be followed in depth.
 It provides as follows: